 About Conway Hills

 At one time, cow pastures along with hay and tobacco fields covered much of this area.
 Now many of the fields have reverted to forests and provide habitat for coyotes, bears, moose, and bobcats.

 A single loop trail with a moderate ascent takes you through a previously harvested white pine and hemlock forest, past aging stone walls, by a large sugar maple "wolf" tree, and over some rocky ledges.

-- Sugar maple wolf tree, a large tree with thick lower branches that was used on farms to provide shade and shelter for the animals, on a ridge overlooking the forest.
+- The "wolf tree"—a large sugar maple with thick lower branches that was used on farms to provide shade and shelter for the animals—on a ridge overlooking the forest.